hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 ![]({{ site.baseurl }}/assets/images/electricity_price_by_hour_season.png)

-This shows us that we should expect high prices from 6 AM to 9 AM, and from 5 PM to 9 PM, except for weekend mornings, and that we should calibrate our assumptions for winter and summer.
+This shows us that we should expect high prices from 6 AM to 9 AM, and from 5 PM to 9 PM, except for weekend mornings.
+We should also calibrate our assumptions for winter and summer.

 ### Implementation
-The solution must only read a configuration file and set the power plant mode.
+The scheduler must only read a configuration file and set the power plant mode.

 We use a hierarchical configuration outlined above.
 Each entry in it has a start time, an end time, and a mode.
 Entries can also have specific date, weekdays, or none of this.
+Date-specific entries override weekday-specific entries.
-Date-specific entries take precedence over weekday-specific entries, which take precedence over entries without any of these.
+Weekday-specific entries take precedence over entries without date and weekday.

-This lets you select exact mode based on expected price and consumption, but allows for defining defaults that should function reasonably well if you don't want to configure the power plant too often.

 We wrote a script that checks the configuration file and sets the mode.